PavanRangani/docs/docs/prd/tax/tax.md

 #### General details

 - Based on the selected form, `General` section will be populated.
 For different forms, details in `General` section will be different

 ### Edit `Basic details` of Tax return

-- Year and form can't be changed
+- Year and form can't be changed.
 - For `Grantor Trust`, If `Grantor Filing Status` is `Filed under 5227 Trust Return`, it can't be changed otherwise it can be changed.
   - If tax return is Filed, system allows to change.
-  - If `Grantor Filing Status` is `Filed under 1041 Trust Return` and user change it to `Filed on Grantor's Tax Return`, system will delete all federal and state tax retunr data. (`Filed on Grantor's Tax Return` doesn't have its own return)
+  - If `Grantor Filing Status` is `Filed under 1041 Trust Return` and user change it to `Filed on Grantor's Tax Return`, system will delete all federal and state tax return data (`Filed on Grantor's Tax Return` doesn't have its own return).
+For this, system shows proper error message.
   - If `Grantor Filing Status` is `Filed on Grantor's Tax Return` and user change it to `Filed under 1041 Trust Return`, system will generate empty federal tax return.
 - For `Grantor Trust`, `Grantor To` can be changed until the tax return is not Filed.
 - Grantor tax return after 2022 year, `Grantor to` and `Grantor Filing status` is changed, the system validates that if `Grantor To` tax return is Filed, show an error message.